sapna2003/IBMSME-2022/README.md

 ## Day-1 - 09/11/2022
-We used a dataset "Eletronic Card= Transactions Dataset".<br>
+We used a dataset "Eletronic Card Transactions Dataset".<br>
 The source URL is https://www.stats.govt.nz/large-datasets/csv-files-for-download/<br>
 We have converted the CSV file into XML and JSON